A Close Examination of the Multipath Propagation Stochastic Model for Communications over Power Lines: Introduction

 \IEEEPARstart{T}{he} increasing demand of high-speed multimedia services led to reconsider the indoor power delivery network as a data transmission medium.
 The \ac{PLC} technology is becoming an established solution since it exploits the existing wired infrastructure to convey high-speed data content, thus saving costs and deployment time.
 Furthermore, the latest standards and devices include advanced signal processing and enhanced transmission techniques, such as the exploitation of all the deployed network conductors and the bandwidth extension, that improve even further the achievable data rate, guaranteeing transmission rates in the order of gigabit per second at the physical layer \cite{Yonge13, G.9960,IEEE_P1901}.
 This high performance level motivates a renewed interest in developing novel and updated \ac{PLC} solutions, especially for home networking and smart grid applications \cite{Bush2013, Prasad2020, Righini2021, Canete2023, Cortes23bis}.

 In order to support the growth of \ac{PLC} technology, it is fundamental to provide effective channel models, which are able to numerically emulate the properties of actual \ac{PLC} networks avoiding on field tests.
 Two basic approaches can be tackled in defining a model, i.e., bottom-up and top-down, and both of them can follow a deterministic or a statistical strategy \cite{Zimmermann02, Tonello07bis, Canete2011, Povedano23}.
 A deterministic strategy typically considers a specific network configuration, while a statistical strategy attempts to introduce some variability by means of statistical distributions.
 Concerning the possible approaches, the bottom-up method has a strong physical connection and describes the phenomena involved in the signal propagation by exploiting the transmission line theory.
 Typically, it provides a faithful channel representation, although it turns out to be a computationally onerous procedure.
 Some examples concerning the \ac{SISO} channel modeling can be found in \cite{Canete02,Galli06}, which propose a deterministic approach, and in \cite{Philipps99, Philipps00, Esmailian03, Tonello11, Canete2011}, which follow a statistical approach.
-Recently, the models discussed in \cite{Versolatto11} and \cite{Corchado16} extends the \ac{SISO} bottom-up strategy to the \ac{MIMO} case.
+The models discussed in \cite{Versolatto11} and \cite{Corchado16} extend the \ac{SISO} bottom-up strategy to the \ac{MIMO} case.

 Conversely, the top-down approach is an empirical method that fits an analytic function to a measurements database.
-This strategy facilitates the statistical extension by adopting a certain distribution for the parameters that describe the theoretical function.
-One of the first and more common \ac{SISO} models is the \ac{MPM} proposed in \cite{Zimmermann02} and was later statistically extended in \cite{Tonello12}.
-Extensions of the \ac{SISO} formulation to the \ac{MIMO} are presented in \cite{Canova2010} and \cite{Pagani16}.
+This strategy facilitates the statistical extension by adopting a certain distribution for the parameters that describe the theoretical function. {The \ac{MPM} is an example of this approach, and its validity in both outdoor and indoor \ac{PLC} scenarios is supported by the fact that power line cables are electrically long at the considered frequencies, resulting in a received signal that consists of multiples echoes caused by impedance mismatches at multiple points in the network.
+One of the first and more common \ac{MPM} \ac{SISO} models was proposed in \cite{Zimmermann02} and later statistically extended in \cite{Tonello12}.} Extensions of the \ac{SISO} formulation to the \ac{MIMO} case are presented in \cite{Canova2010} and \cite{Pagani16}.